szczyglis-dev/py-gpt/README.md

 ## Recent changes:

+# 2.0.151 (2024-02-16)

+- Improved integration between Chat and Vision when functions are provided

 # 2.0.150 (2024-02-16)

 - Added a new command for the `Google Web Search` plugin - `get_urls`, which allows retrieving a full list of searched URLs and passing it to the model for further use.
-- Implemented execution of `functions` defined in the API and their full integration with modes: `Chat`, `Vision`, and `Assistant`.
+- Implemented execution of `functions` defined in the API and their full integration with modes: `Chat` and `Assistant`.
 For more details, see the new section in the documentation: `Functions and commands`.
 - Fixed the tray icon change while the model is generating a response.
 - Improved stopping of agents using `Stop`.